Nick Hardigg, Executive Director

 Jessie "Parks" Bond, Program Manager

 Jessica "Jessie" Bond operates the programmatic and communication areas of the Foundation which include outreach & advocay, social media, web development, partnerships, fiscal sponsorships, and our citywide volunteer event, Parke Diem.
-She joined the team in Summer 2012 leading our outreach efforts, and attended nearly 60 free concerts in Portland parks rallying people to join our movement and raising awareness on the needs of our park system.
+She joined the team in Summer 2012 leading our outreach efforts, rallying people to join our movement and raising awareness on the needs of our park system.

 Jessie earned her BA in Human Development from Colby College.
 Since graduating in 2010, she has been following her passion of reconnecting people with nature, and traveling across the country as an environmental educator.
 Her naturalist background includes teaching marine science classes on Nantucket Island, leading wildflower and natural history tours in Aspen, Colorado, and facilitating adventure trips in North Carolina.
 Her entry to Oregon was as a wildlife field instructor for Northwest Regional Educational School District's Outdoor School.
 She has volunteered for several Portland nonprofits, including The Natural Step, Living Future Institute, Growing Gardens, Girls Inc. and The Intertwine Alliance.